adunnia/CoinbaseVC/README.md

-This contains my version control practice from Coinbase's training plan.
+This repository contains three of my favorite projects as a part of the version control practice from Coinbase's training plan.